yudhisteer/Box-Optimization-with-Genetic-Algorithm/README.md

 We get a low score of ```1``` because the products selected (```3.9303999999999997``` <img src="https://latex.codecogs.com/svg.image?\small&space;m^{3}" title="https://latex.codecogs.com/svg.image?\small m^{3}" />) exceeds the space limit (```3``` <img src="https://latex.codecogs.com/svg.image?\small&space;m^{3}" title="https://latex.codecogs.com/svg.image?\small m^{3}" />) of our van.
 Therefore, it is impossible to load these products and thus, represents a bad solution.

 ### 3. Crossover
+Crossover combines parts of the chromosome of two ```parents``` to generate more fit ```children```.
+For each pair of parents to be ```mated```, a crossover point is chosen at **random** from within the genes. ```Offspring``` are created by exchanging the genes of parents among themselves until the ```crossover point``` is reached.
+The population tends to evolve and hence, we can create diversity through this combination.

+From the example below we see that Child 1 is composed of the **first part** of Parent 1 before the crossover point and the **second part** of Parent 2 after the crossover point and vice versa for Child 2.
+We apply this operation because it shows that if we combine the individuals or chromosomes then we will have better results over the generations.
+Note that Parent 1 and Parent 2 are from the ```first generation``` whereas Child 1 and Child 2 are from the ```second generation``` which is an **evolution** of the first generation.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/161449949-fd8e4e81-32f2-43cf-ac3e-123fac7efca0.png" width="700" height="150"/>
 </p>

+In our algorithm we have only one individual so we will need to create a second one to combine the chromosomes to create new individuals.
+Recall that the ```chromosome``` is the ```solution``` to our problem - the set of 0s and 1s whether a product should be loaded in our van or not.